project kickoff meeting

 If you were a wedding planner, during your project kickoff meeting, you’d meet with your client and go over the details of the wedding, discuss which member of your team would be handling specific details, and agree on the desired outcome.
 It’s also when you would present the work you’ve done before meeting with your client.

-• Determine communication - In the kickoff meeting, it is important to define communication preferences.
+• Determine communication: In the kickoff meeting, you need to define communication preferences.
 Determine how often stakeholders want updates, their hours of availability, and any other important communication details.

-• Introduce everyone - If this is an external client, it’s important that the team is introduced to them.
+• Introduce everyone: If this is an external client, it’s important that you introduce the team to them.
 If the project is with internal stakeholders, it’s still worth going around the room to make sure everyone is familiar with one another.

-• Manage expectations - It’s important to evaluate expectations in the kickoff meeting.
+• Manage expectations: Evaluate expectations in the kickoff meeting.
 Make sure that your team can actually get the objectives done within the agreed timeframe.

-• Get inspired - As we mentioned, kickoff meetings can be exciting.
+• Get inspired: As we mentioned, kickoff meetings can be exciting.
 This is your chance to generate enthusiasm for the project and help your team visualize the goal.
-If done correctly, the kickoff meeting can really set the tone for the project as a whole.
+If done correctly, the kickoff meeting can set the tone for the project as a whole.

 How to facilitate an effective project kickoff meeting

 There’s a major difference between holding a meeting and facilitating a meeting.
-When you successfully facilitate an effective project kickoff meeting, you’re determining the direction of the meeting and that can actually determine the success of the project.
+When you facilitate an effective project kickoff meeting, you determine the direction of the meeting which helps determine the success of the project.

-Facilitation is providing the infrastructure for a meeting and allowing your team to perform within that structure.
+Facilitation provides the infrastructure for a meeting and allows your team to perform within that structure.

 Here’s how to do it: